Cambridge, UK, 1st September 2020 –

 OPC Launches COVID-19 Quality Improvement Programme for NHS Primary Care Providers across the UK

 Optimum Patient Care (OPC) has announced the launch of its novel, free of charge COVID-19 Quality Improvement Programme for NHS Primary Care Providers across the UK.
-The Programme is developed in partnership with leading academics and practitioners to support the NHS and GPs dealing with the pandemic, including accurate data about their patients with COVID-19, those affected by lockdown, as well as current advice on how to best use their resources to catch up with non-COVID-19 issues.
+The Programme is developed in partnership with leading academics and practitioners to support the NHS and GPs dealing with the pandemic.
+It provides analysis and collation of accurate data about patients with COVID-19, and those affected by lockdown, as well as provision of advice in accordance with current guidelines on how to best use resources available to them to catch up with non-COVID-19 issues.

-The Programme is funded and delivered by OPC Quality Improvement Service, a non-profit social enterprise that already provides quality improvement services to over 700 GP practices in the UK.
+The programme is funded and delivered by OPC Quality Improvement Service, a non-for-profit social enterprise that already provides quality improvement services to over 700 GP practices in the UK.

 Benefits to GPs:

-- Collating high quality information on the status of COVID-19 in the practice using patients’ responses to questionnaires and existing health records (EHR);
+- Collation of high quality information on the status of COVID-19 in the practice using patients’ responses to purposely developed COVID-19 questionnaires and existing health records (EHR);

-- Identifying patient level data of those at risk, the results of COVID-19 tests and patients’ symptoms related to COVID-19 whether clinically diagnosed or not;
+- Identification of patient level data of those at risk, the results of COVID-19 tests and patients’ symptoms related to COVID-19 whether clinically diagnosed or not;

 - Recommendations for patient management based on published guidance for those at risk, including advice on COVID-19 avoidance, optimum management of their co-morbid condition(s) and for those with symptoms, details of the nature of and duration along with suggestions on management.